shereenamin86-stack/Medy-Articles/articles/GLP-1_Side_Effects.md

     <li>Drink plenty of fluids to stay hydrated.</li>
     <li>Avoid caffeine, alcohol, and high fat foods.</li>
     <li>Eat simple foods such as rice, bananas, and yoghurt.</li>
-    <li>Consider safe over the counter remedies if recommended by a clinician.</li>
+    <li>Consider safe over-the-counter remedies, such as loperamide and oral rehydration sachets.</li>
     <li>Contact a healthcare professional if diarrhoea is severe or continues for more than a few days, or if you note signs of dehydration.</li>
   </ul>